Q: How much will my project cost?

 Q: Why does your quote include an overage?
 Do I have to pay it?

-A: Funds to cover 100 plus% of the project are requested in the quote so that if there are any sample- or process-related failures during the run, or the scope changes slightly the project will not be significantly delayed by the time required to requite and issue a new PO.
-You will only be charged for the work that is actually completed.
+A: Funds to cover 100 plus% of the project are requested in the quote so that if there are any sample- or process-related failures during the run, or the scope changes slightly the project will not be significantly delayed by the time required to request and issue a new PO.
+In all cases, you will only be charged for the work that is actually completed.

 Q: What is your policy on sample re-runs?

 A: If we made a processing error that results in the failure of an assay then we will re-run the sample at no additional cost.
-If a sample needs to be re-run for other reasons (e.g. poor sample quality) then the re-run is the investigator’s responsibility.
+If a sample needs to be reanalyzed for other reasons (e.g. poor sample quality) then the cost of the reanalysis is the investigator’s responsibility.